Wuodan/llm-aggregator/doc/task/04/TASK.md

 - Describe the tasks, not your idea of the solution.
 - Remember that each task will be executed in new sessions without memory of our discussion here.
 Keep the task files clean of feedback to me or the details of our discussion here.
-Only store information relevant to the task exeution session.
+Only store information relevant to the task execution session.

 ## Task 05: OpenAI compatible /v1/models output

-For this task I added a document about the OpenAI compatibleresponse format of /v1/models in `doc/general/OpenAI-models-response.md`.
+For this task I added a document about the OpenAI compatible response format of /v1/models in `doc/general/OpenAI-models-response.md`.

-I basically want to change the custom reponse format of current /api/models to the OpenAI compatible format and serve it under /v1/models. /api/models can then be removed.
+I basically want to change the custom response format of current /api/models to the OpenAI compatible format and serve it under /v1/models. /api/models can then be removed.

 ### Retail full information from LLM servers

 Right now we only return the model-id and base_url in the /v1/models response.
 I want to retain the full information from the LLM servers and include that in our own response to /v1/models.
-Keep this simple, the only field you must hardcode is the "id" field.
+Keep this simple, the only field you must hard-code is the "id" field.
 When this is dynamic, then also the custom "meta" object form llama.cpp and any other custom fields are automatically included in our response.

-### Custom field "llm-aggregator" in response
+### Custom field "llm_aggregator" in response

-Like llama.cpp adds its own custom "meta" object, our endpoint shall add a custom "llm-aggregator" object to the response.
+Like llama.cpp adds its own custom "meta" object, our endpoint shall add a custom "llm_aggregator" object to the response.
-This object shall all the fields that we currently output except for "id" which is already part of the OpenAI response.
+This object shall include all the fields that we currently output except for "id" which is already part of the OpenAI response.

 ### Ignore UI index.html and main.js